Born Free Partnership

 Some of the children in Ol Moti school then wrote letters back to us to tell us all about their environment!
 You can read some by accessing the presentation below:

-The KS2 Choir have recorded a song for the Ol Moti school children to learn.
+The KS2 Choir recorded a song for the Ol Moti school children to learn.
 As well as sharing and comparing our different environments and surroundings, we wanted to share our school culture and music too!
 Click on the video link below to watch the choir's performance of 'Build It High!'.
 Can you spot the Autumnal themed link?